jcraigk/blog/_projects/09-phasmaphobe.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/6yHMtyCj5BSFMT0K8fh3WA?utm_source=generator&theme=0" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 <br>
-Musical albums are a marvelous artform.
+Musical albums are a marvelous art form.
 They can take you away for a time, and it's a place you can keep returning to.
-Each phase of life can bring out previously unheard or misundestood lyrics, bring new meaning to a familiar work.
+Each phase of life can bring out previously unheard or misunderstood lyrics, bring new meaning to a familiar work.
 When I discover a new album that catches my ear, I listen to it obsessively until I have internalized it.

 My journey in music has mostly centered around live performance, collaborating with other musicians.
 That's what I enjoy most about playing music.
 Sight reading and classical are great for preparation, but they are not what move me.
 There has to be a danceable beat.